Skip to main content

 About the Activity:

-If you’re interested in careers in public service or politics, CAP’s Civic Leadership Academy, an exciting 1-week program in Washington, DC, is for you.
-Cadets meet with senior US government civilian and military leaders, will receive organizational briefings and engage in strategic-level discussions at the Capitol, Supreme Court, State Department, Pentagon, CIA, a wreath laying at Arlington National Cemetery, and more.
-This is not your average 'field trip' to Washington.
-CLA is an academically-focused activity that includes seminars, readings, and capstone projects.
+Shape the future of public service and politics with exceptional access.
+CAP's Civic Leadership Academy, a dynamic and exclusive 1-week program in Washington, DC, offers aspiring leaders an unparalleled immersive experience.
+This is an immersive program designed to equip cadets to influence public policy, drive community involvement, and understand government, not just a sightseeing tour.
+CLA combines exclusive access with challenging seminars, readings, and capstone projects.
+Cadets meet with senior US government civilian and military leaders, receive organizational briefings, and engage in strategic-level discussions at the Capitol, Supreme Court, State Department, Pentagon, CIA, a wreath laying at Arlington National Cemetery, and more.
 The week includes Civil Air Patrol's Legislative Day, when cadets will partake with their wing's respective legislative day delegations and meet with their elected leaders on Capitol Hill.

 Lodging and meals are provided as part of the activity fee.
-CLA-provided meals start with dinner on the arrival day, and conclude with breakfast on the departure day.
-Cadets may wish to bring extra spending money for snacks and souvenirs (most federal agencies have unique gift shop opportunities).
+Cadets receive dinner on the arrival day, all meals during the program, and breakfast on the departure day.
+Cadets may wish to bring extra spending money for snacks and souvenirs.
+Many federal agencies have gift shops with unique items not found elsewhere.

 Contact for Activity: cla@capnhq.gov